makinacorpus/php-xsd-gen/README.md

 `nillable` attribute in `<xsd:sequence><xsd:element>` will make the property nullable.
 This takes precedence over the `minOccurs` parameter.

-`nilable` is ignored for collection, an empty collection will always be created no matter it is nullable or not.
+`nillable` is ignored for collection, an empty collection will always be created no matter it is nullable or not.

 ## Property shadowing

-When a type `class A { int $c }` is extended by some type `class B { int $c }` which redefine an existing property, multiple scenarios may occur.
+When a type `class A { int $c }` is extended by some type `class B extends A { int $c }` which redefine an existing property, multiple scenarios may occur:

 1. If the constructor property promotion is enabled, the property in the `B` type will be ignored, and type specialization will be lost.
 This is mandatory otherwise PHP will detect the property redefinition and cause a crash when compiling the code.
-   Note that when the property are private, the constructor promoted property will remain defined.
+   Note that when the properties are private, the constructor promoted property will remain defined.

 2. If the properties are normal properties defined at the class level,